run-ai/docs/docs/Researcher/Walkthroughs/quickstart-vscode.md

-# Quickstart: Launch WorkSpace with a Visual Studio Code for Web
+# Quickstart: Launch Workspace with a Visual Studio Code for Web

 ## Introduction